-Debt and money
+Debt and budgeting

 The organisations below offer free, impartial advice on debt and budgeting:

-The Department for Work and Pensions provides grants and short term advances for people who already claim benefits, such as
+The Department for Work and Pensions provides grants and short-term advances for people who already claim benefits, such as:

 You can check you are receiving the right benefits: